www-splitcells-net/net.splitcells.network.community/src/main/md/net/splitcells/network/community/deployment/weekly-t8-maintain-live-server.md

     * Check via browser, if really no cookies are set.
 * Check via browser, if there are client side errors.
 ## Open Tasks
-* [ ] UI tester: start a browser for each test instance and then destroy it, but do not do actions over any browsers in parallel.
-  This is like the first UI HTML client draft, but with an exclusive lock for any action on any browser.
-    * [x] Analyse how the HTML client works now.
-      -> It has a fixed pool of browsers, where only one thread can do on any one of them at a time.
-      The HTML client has to kill its browser after the usage is done.
-    * [x] The Geal editor has to replace the code editor fully first.
-    * [x] Correct the Playwright's locator usage and keep in mind, that access none existing thing by locators causes a timeout exception.
-        * [x] One has to check the thing's presence first.
-        * [x] Handle timeout exceptions and add a better message to these, so its meaning is easier to understand.
-    * [ ] Adapt UI tester, so that a browser is started for each tester run and closed after every tester run.
-        * [x] Implement this.
+* [x] Because of Playwright TimeoutError:
-        * [ ] According to HtmlClientSharer, closing the Firefox browser with Playwright does not always work.
+  According to HtmlClientSharer, closing the Firefox browser with Playwright does not always work.
   So, starting and closing a real browser for each test run may not work with Playwright, as this can cause a resource leak.
-          Test this.
   If this is the case, consider changing HtmlClientSharer so that there is pool of real browser instances, instead of just one (`HTMLClients#ROOT_CLIENT`).
-          In other words, use one browser per thread, instead of one browser tab of a singleton browser per thread.
+  In other words, use one browser per CPU core, instead of one browser tab of a singleton browser per thread.
   Use this HtmlClientSharer, instead of starting and closing a browser for each test run.
+    * [x] Implement this.
+    * [x] Test `podman run --security-opt seccomp=unconfined` as a fix for NodeJS start.
+      -> `--security-opt seccomp=unconfined` does not fix the issue, because closing a Playwright instance does not terminate all of its processes.
+      So, in the end process are spawned until there are to many for the OS.
-        * [ ] Test this
+    * [ ] Document the error, when just use one browser instance.
+    * [ ] Test this. -> It seems to be better to use one persistent browser per CPU core, instead of one browser tab of a singleton browser per thread.
+      A persistent browser itself is only accessed by one thread at a time.
     * [ ] Note the reason, why a browser is only accessed by one thread at a time: https://github.com/microsoft/playwright-java/issues/1184
     * [ ] Only one browser at a time should be launched, as this also caused threading issues in the past.
     * [ ] Note, that browser is killed, as long-running browsers can cause issues as well.
+    * [ ] Clean up the LiveDistro TODOs, if the UI tester works by now.
 * [ ] Provide debug port for Java service over SSH based port forwarding.
 * [ ] Safe user credentials as salted hashes.
 * [ ] If external ACME server is not available, but the certificate is still valid, that service should be able to start successfully and not crash at start.